gyakoo/gysts/README.md

 Some snippets of code that I made and I just linked from here to their respective gist pages.

-Disclaimer: All these gists represents a snapshot of their lifetime when created, some of them might be outdated.
+<italic>Disclaimer: All these gists represents a snapshot of their lifetime when created, some of them might be outdated.</italic>

 # Misc
 * <a href="https://gist.github.com/gyakoo/1f77661d670876e6d0c1">Variadic template <italic>makeHash</italic> function using std::hash</a>